dsudia/slack-overflow/readme.md

 * keywords
 * error codes?
 * inner text

-Users can see which answers have been up-voted the most by other users. (stretch goal?)
+Users can see which answers have been up-voted the most by other users.

-Users can sort answers submitted by instructors.

 ### What inputs are needed to generate those outputs?
 The app needs the following inputs: